linkai-aries-ma/MeetSphere/docs/main.typ

 *Payload*: None \
 *Return*: None

+=== Send out a reminder for a meeting
+This endpoint is used to send out a reminder email.
+There are two cases here which are handled differently: If the invitee already accepted the invitation, the reminder will be a reminder to attend the meeting.
+If the invitee has not accepted the invitation, the reminder will be a reminder to select a time for the meeting.

+*Endpoint*: POST /meetings/{id}/remind (Authenticated) \
+*Payload*: None \
+*Return*: None

 === Get a meeting (from an invitation link)
 This endpoint is used to get the meeting information from a UUID sent in an invitation email.
+This endpoint is not authenticated.

 *Endpoint*: GET /meetings/{id} \
 *Payload*: None \
 *Return*: Meeting object

 === Accepting an invitation
 This endpoint is used to accept an invitation to a meeting.
+This endpoint is not authenticated.

-*Endpoint*: POST /meetings/{id}/accept (Authenticated) \
+*Endpoint*: POST /meetings/{id}/accept \
 *Payload*: { time: string } \
 *Return*: None